ps-copilot-sandbox/copilot-demo-github-javascript/demos/Command-Execution-WebApp-NodeJS-CopilotChat/README.md

 - GitHub Copilot extension installed in VS Code
 - GitHub Copilot Chat extension installed in VS Code

-## Step-by-step guides
+## Step-by-step guide

 Please follow the instruction below.

 ### Step 1: Make sure that all prerequisites are met

-Make sure that you met all prerequisites are met :)
+Make sure that you met all prerequisites above.

 ### Step 2: Open Visual Studio Code with GitHub Copilot Chat